-Over the last month, My commute has increased by 1000% a day in a rather thirsty SUV.
+Over the last month, my commute has increased significantly and in a rather thirsty SUV.
 To some, it may seem like I need to move, or to purchase a more fuel efficient vehicle.
 But, that is not always done as easily as said.
 But one thing that is easily done is watching your driving habits, and being cautious about where you fill up your tank.
 On today’s blog, I am going to share with you some tips and tricks that I have discovered to increase my fuel economy and keep more money in my pocket.

 To start your experiment, it is always a good thing to get a baseline.
 Most cars today have an average MPG gauge, but if your car does not, simply track the miles between gas stops and divide the mileage by how much gas you got and that is the average MPG.
 Starting of my experiment, I was averaging 15.4mpg and paying on average $2.94 a gallon, which meant my average fill up was every 323 miles for about $62.03.

 Watch your lead foot.
 One of the biggest aspect of fuel consumption is how often you press the pedal down.
 One way to decrease this issue is by taking it easy when leaving from a stop.
 Another way to decrease how often you hit the gas is to use cruise control on the highway.
 I often found myself attempting to stay the same distance away from the cars near me, but found they jump around in speed, which in turn causes me to use more gas by accelerating and decelerating.

 Tip Number Two